h0bb3/s4rdm3x/README.md

 # Data Systems
 S4rdm3x is distributed with architectural models and source code to implementation mappings for a number of systems (see the data/systems directory).
 Models and mappings are based on work during the SAEroCon workshop (https://saerocon.wordpress.com/) and a replication package provided by Joao Brunet et. al. [On the Evolutionary Nature of Architectural Violations] (https://code.google.com/archive/p/on-the-nature-dataset/wikis/ReplicabilityOfTheStudy.wiki)

 To complement the models and mappings, the actual compiled systems are also needed.
-These are not included in this distribution as this would create a problematic licening situation.
+These are not included in this distribution as this would create a problematic licensing situation.
 However, the jar file dependencies are documented in the respective model file and should be available by either looking through the links from the sources above, or finding them in the actual official distributions of the systems.

 # Compile-Time Dependencies
 ## WEKA 3.8.3